 At the front of the Airbus A380 upper deck, Qantas has a lounge area that features two sets of booths, intended for business class passengers.
 This is in the same area where Emirates has its A380 showers, so this is truly just using up space that couldn’t otherwise really be utilized.
 There’s not much in the way of formal service here, but crews will gladly bring you snacks and drinks.

 It’s incredible to see how far airlines have come with onboard bars and lounges.
-Emirates and Virgin Atlantic are most famous for this concept, but you’ll also find it on Qatar Airways, Korean Air, and Qantas.
+Emirates and Virgin Atlantic are most famous for this concept, but you’ll also find it on Qatar Airways, Korean Air, Qantas, and Etihad.
 Sadly the number of airlines offering these products has decreased over time, and that will likely only continue further, as the number of A380s flying decreases.